 FSANZ has confirmed with the Applicant that commercial product produced using ISP in the USA and the Philippines is labelled with 'ice structuring protein', although this is not a mandatory requirement.
-The Applicant confirmed that a similar labelling approach would be followed if ISP were approved for use in Australia and New Zealand.
+The Applicant confirmed that a similar labelling approach could be followed if ISP were approved for use in Australia and New Zealand.
+That is that the Applicant could voluntarily label product containing ISP with the words 'ice structuring protein' in the ingredients list.